Genius1237/driver/README.md

 `grabscreen.py` uses an efficient method to capture the screen on a window desktop.
 This is using `win32gui` that is part of the `pywin32` package.
 This method is from [Stackoverflow](https://stackoverflow.com/questions/3586046/fastest-way-to-take-a-screenshot-with-python-on-windows).

 In it's current state, it captures a crop of the top left corner of the screen, which is then resized to a resolution of 640x360 to be used by the model.
-Ideally, you want the video game to run in windowed mode and positioned in the top left corner.
-The windows title bar is accounted for while cropping the image.
+Ideally, you want the video game to run in windowed mode in a resolution of 1066x600 and positioned in the top left corner.
+The windows title bar (which is 40 pixels in my case) is accounted for while cropping the image.

 Key presses are captured in `getkeys.py`.
 This is also using a library that is part of the `pywin32` package.